 - Type 2 – provides ozone protection

-To further increase comfort, power line workers often like to add a liner glove beneath a rubber insulating glove.
+Power line workers often like to add a liner glove beneath a rubber insulating glove.
 This makes a rubber insulating glove more comfortable to wear, while also adding an extra layer of warmth in cold weather.

 Please note that the addition of a liner glove will likely require a rubber insulating glove that is slightly larger than if worn directly over the hand.

 - Cowhide – handles heat well and is ideal for heavy wear

-- Goatskin – lightweight, supple and flexible
+- Goatskin – lightweight, supple, and flexible

 - Buckskin – supple and long-lasting, ideal for cold and wet environments

-"There are inherent challenges in designing any glove for professional use, especially an electric line worker's glove," Hackett says.
-"Every worker wants dexterity and comfort, but durability and protection can fight against that.
-You have to somewhat pick and choose in the design.
-For instance, you can add some reinforcement in a glove where it will make the glove more durable.
+"Every worker wants dexterity and comfort, but durability and protection can sometimes fight against that,” Hackett says.
+“You must strike the right balance in the design.
+For instance, you can add some reinforcement in a glove which it will make the glove more durable.
 But you must do that in a way that will not reduce dexterity or comfort.”

-"Many gloves utilize a traditional two-dimensional pattern called a gun cut," Hackett explains.
+"Many gloves utilize a traditional two-dimensional pattern called a gunn cut," Hackett explains.
 "This relatively flat pattern can result in an awkward fit over rubber gloves, which are three-dimensional and designed to match the curvature of the hand.
-That is why we (Youngstown Glove) use a three-dimensional pattern for our leather protector gloves.
+That is why we (Youngstown Glove) use a three-dimensional pattern for our protector gloves.
 This pattern is specifically designed to fit perfectly over a rubber glove with less bulk.
 That results in improved dexterity and reduced hand fatigue."